- Size From: 50mm to 300mm

 Muff Couplings for Muff Hose connections supplied nationally across Australia.
 Available with free delivery Australia wide*.

-Muff Couplings are available in Aluminium and Grey Cast Iron material options.
+Muff Couplings are available in Cast Aluminium only.
 Flange options include Table D, Table E and ANSI 150LB flanges.
-Please contact us if the flange spec you require is different to Table D or E, and if you also require Grey Cast Iron.

 Rated to 7 Bar working pressure equivalent to 700kPa.
-Available in size range DN50 to DN400.
+Available in size range DN50 to DN300.

 Call us on 1300 271 290 for more information.

 A muff coupling is to be used on muff coupling hose, to join two hoses together.
 The muff coupling is a split two piece design with nuts and bolts on the outer sides.
 The muff coupling has a flanged end, which is fitted at the end of a hose.
 Flange options are Table D, Table E or ANSI 150LB.
 The muff coupling is manufactured to be a heavy duty coupling, robust, sturdy and to last in harsh mining environments.
 With superior material quality for longevity and corrosion resistance, the muff coupling is a trusted product to perfom well on Australian mine sites.
 The muff coupling fits to major brands of smooth material muff hose.

 The working pressure of the muff coupling is 7 Bar equivalent to 700kPA.
 This is adequate for the rating of the muff hose and low pressure of slurry being transferred.

 The coupling features an internal barbed rib system, which grips around the hose by tightening the nuts and bolts on the outer sides.
 When fitting the coupling to the end of the hose, there is no requirement for any lining up with any grooves.
 Always ensure the correct flange spec is ordered, to avoid any installation headaches.
 The coupling comes fully assembled.